KosherJava/zmanim/new-yerushalmit-dev-notes/README.txt

 1) The Original scedual skips Yom Kippur and TiSha-BaAv - the new one does not
 2) The order of the Mesactas in the scedual differs

+I opened a spreadsheet and pasted the website csv and Artscroll pdf csv side by side  on same spreadsheet and confirmed that the mesechtos and pages and dates all lined up so using the website csv as source